 There may be situations where Fastly identifies certificates that should be replaced.
-These certificates will be clearly marked.
+These certificates will be clearly marked with a recommendation:

 Fastly allows you replace a certificate with a new one at any time.

 Replacing certificates when there are no removed domains